EPCCed/eidf-docs/docs/safe-haven-services/shs-container-user-guide/development-workflow.md

 Podman can be used equivalently to Docker in the commands above.

-### 2.2 Automating Dockerfile validation
+### 2.2 Automate Dockerfile validation (optional)

-During development, we recommend that tools like GitHub or GitLab are used for version control and recording of the image content.
 Using the [`pre-commit`](https://pre-commit.com/) tool, it is possible to configure your local repository so that Hadolint (and similar tools) are run automatically each time `git commit` is run.
 This is recommended to ensure linting and auto-formatting tools are always run before code is pushed to GitHub.

-To run Hadolint, include the hook in your `.pre-commit-config.yaml` file:
+To run Hadolint, include the hook in a `.pre-commit-config.yaml` file:

 ```yaml
 repos: